The production of meaning in the processing of natural language: Methods

-The models span four orders of magnitude in parameter count and include both dense transformers and sparse mixture-of-experts (MoE) architectures.
-Local models run via Ollama on consumer hardware; cloud models (Gemini, DeepSeek-V3, GPT-4o/4o-mini, Claude Haiku 4.5, Claude Sonnet 4.6) are accessed through their respective APIs.
-The Anthropic API restricts simultaneous parameter specification, so Claude models were tested at default parameters only.
-Total cost: approximately \$100 USD in API fees.
+The models span four orders of magnitude in parameter count and include both dense transformers and sparse mixture-of-experts architectures, running locally via Ollama or through cloud APIs (Gemini, DeepSeek-V3, GPT-4o/4o-mini, Claude Haiku 4.5, Claude Sonnet 4.6).
+Claude models were tested at default parameters only due to API restrictions.
+The CHSH $S$-parameter is computed via density matrix formalism: each trial yields a normalized 4-vector of setting products $\mathbf{v}$, from which $\rho = \frac{1}{N}\sum_i |\mathbf{v}_i\rangle\langle\mathbf{v}_i|$ produces expectation values $E(XY) = 4\,\mathrm{Tr}(\rho\,\hat{O}_{XY})$.
+The parameter $S = E(A,B) - E(A,B') + E(A',B) + E(A',B')$ is bounded by $|S| \le 2$ classically.